Our land abounds in nature’s gifts

 Australian governments, and society broadly, have long evaded responsibility for the care of our country.
 Our constitution, negotiated in the 1890s, lists the powers of the Australian government.
 All else remains the province of the states and, other than fisheries in Australian waters beyond territorial limits, nature was never a candidate for express commonwealth power.

-But constitutions evolve and in 1974 the Australian government was presented with the landmark National Estate Report.7 Although focusing specifically on those special parts of Australia deemed to be of outstanding natural significance, the report’s findings are relevant to biodiversity more broadly.
+But constitutions evolve and in 1974 the Australian government was presented with the landmark National Estate Report. ((Committee of Inquiry into the National Estate (1974) Report of the National Estate.
+AGPS, Canberra 1974.))
+Although focusing specifically on those special parts of Australia deemed to be of outstanding natural significance, the report’s findings are relevant to biodiversity more broadly.
 The report provided a stark assessment of previous complacency towards and subordination of our nature.
 The Australian government, it said, had inherited a National Estate that had been ‘downgraded, disregarded and neglected’.